TheGiftsProject/katalog/README.md

 `
 * Setup an account on https://postmarkapp.com and configure the inbound hook URL to http://serverhost/postmark.
-Note that postmarkapp.com will need access to your server so, this can be a bit tricky to test in development.
+Note that postmarkapp.com will need access to your server, so this can be a bit tricky to test in development.

 ## Version
 0.1